It reminds us of Thanos and the famous quote: dread it, run from it, yet destiny still arrives.

 There are many different methods to the craft, and quite often your pick will depend on what you have in the house and what you feel most comfortable using.
 Quite often, people won’t want to use a sharp knife for the nitty gritty parts of ripping, because you’re only a small movement from completely taking your fingers off.

-How to rip your jeans in 10 easy steps
+How to rip your jeans in 10 easy steps (A simple, illustrated guide)

 1. Get your equipment ready